About the exam

 If you have any questions please contact us on firstname.lastname@example.org.

-We are pleased to announce that applications for the next EBP Examination will open on 1 July 2021.
+We are pleased to announce that applications for the next EBP Examination opened on 1 July 2021.

 Please note that the application will not be processed until the letter of support from your training/working institution has been uploaded.